wuxmedia/blanka/README.md

 blanka
 ======

-moviemode attempts to kill screenblanking/locking, blank turns it back on
+"movie" attempts to kill screenblanking/locking, "blank" turns it back on It works, at least in my case.

+Might add some more cases, might not.